SINTEF-9012/proasense-storage/README.md

-# proasense-storage
+# proasense-sensing-storage
-Storage layer for the Sensing Architecture developed in the ProaSense project.
-The storage layer builds upon the ideas of SensApp and extends it with additional capabilities corresponding to specific requirements for the sensing enterprise.
+The storage component for the Sensing Architecture developed in the ProaSense project.
+The storage layer builds upon the ideas of SensApp and extends it with additional capabilities from the ProaSense project addressing specific requirements for the sensing enterprise.